-This page describes what is expected of students during the programme and the core competencies that a student must have before starting the programme.
-Students who do not already have the minimum core competencies outlined below will find it difficult to progress on this programme.
+This page describes what is expected of students during the course and the core competencies you must have before starting the course.
+Students who do not already have the minimum core skills outlined below will find it difficult to progress.

-- Students must ensure that they are able to commit to attending the one “face-to-face” day per week for the entirety of the taught courses.
+- You must ensure that they you able to commit to attending the one “face-to-face” day per week for the entirety of the taught course (September to May).
 This is particularly important in view of the fast-track nature of the programme.
-Students may find it difficult to catch up once they fall behind.
+You will find it difficult to catch up if you fall behind.

-- Students do not need to buy any specific software because appropriate applications for both Mac and PC are available for free.
-However, most students prefer to use their own favourite applications and if this is the case, please ensure you know how to use them.
+- You don’t need to buy any specific software because appropriate applications for both Mac and PC are available for free or at low cost.
+However, many students prefer to use their own favourite applications and if this is the case, please ensure you know how to use them.

-- Students should ensure that they have available funds for book purchases throughout the programme.
-Although all books on reading lists are available from the university library, many students prefer to keep their own copies of some texts as permanent references.
+- Students should ensure that they have available funds for book purchases throughout the course.
+Although all books on reading lists are available from the university library, many students prefer to keep their own copies of some texts for personal reference.

-Tutors will provide a level of support and guidance for student learning which is appropriate at MA level (level 7).
-However, students are responsible for their own learning and a successful academic outcome is unlikely without a positive, proactive and investigative approach.
+Tutors will provide a level of support and guidance for student learning which is appropriate at MA level (Level 7).
+However, students are responsible for their own learning and a successful academic outcome is unlikely without a positive, proactive, investigative and collaborative approach.

 - Students must be prepared to fully engage with the programme and participate in online learning activities.
 These include the following:

-- A discussion forum where students, tutors and alumni can publish personal research, debate and discuss web design and various related topics.
-Students will be expected to become an active participant in the forums.
+- A group-working platform where students, tutors and alumni can publish personal research, debate and discuss web design and various related topics (currently, we use Slack).
+Students will be expected to become an active participant on the platform.

-- Each student is provided with a blog (web log) and will be expected to publish content on a regular basis.
+- Each student must keep a blog (WordPress) and will be expected to publish content on a regular basis.
 Students will use their blog to present various elements of coursework and to publish reflective articles on their learning experience and the web design process.
-Students are expected to publish articles regularly (at least once per week) and to post comments and respond to posts made by other students.
+Students are expected to publish articles regularly (once per week).

-- Each student must provide their own personal web space where live project-work and some elements of coursework are made available for viewing by staff and students.
-This web space must be accessible via FTP software.
+- Each student must provide their own personal web hosting where live project-work and some elements of coursework can be made available for viewing by staff and students.
 Guidance will be given at the start of the academic year.